ningshi/ATEN/README.md

 # ATEN
 And/Or Tree Ensemble for inferring accurate Boolean network topology and dynamics

-Note: In the previous version, the results cannot be reproducible as set.seed() does not suitable for the parallel pacakge.
-Instead, we added function clusterSetRNGStream() to make the results reproducible.
+Note: In the previous version, please note that set.seed() is not suitable for the Package parallel.
+Instead, we introduced function clusterSetRNGStream(cl,iseed) to make the results reproducible, more deatails see Pacakge parallel.

 ```
 # Install devtools from CRAN